benjamincrozat/legacy-blog/posts/16-seo-case-study.md

 I don't want to work my ass off for brief traffic spikes because I went viral on social media.

-Therefore, I write blog posts based on what people are searching for and applying as many best practices as possible, and slowly but surely, traffic comes, grows, and stays.
+Therefore, I write blog posts based on what people are searching for and I apply as many best practices as possible.

+Slowly but surely, traffic comes, grows, and stays.

 ## What to do to get more traffic from search engines